 Lost Earning Capacity Distinguished

-Claims for lost earning capacity, or future lost earning capacity differs from a claim for lost income.
+Claims for lost future lost earning capacity differ slightly from a claim for actual future lost income.
 Instead, it is more accurately described as a claim for the future inability to do certain kinds of work.
 Many of our clients work in physically demanding occupations on a seasonal basis, and a serious injury has taken away the ability to pursue that job opportunity.
-There are also cases where somebody might not even be employed when they were injured, but because of their injury, other work opportunities have been taken away.
-Because of the many ways someone can suffer a loss of earning capacity, the law is somewhat flexible in presenting a claim for lost earning capacity.
-Still, lost earning capacity claims can be in challenging.
+There are also cases where somebody is not actively employed when they suffer a serious injury, but because of their injury, future earning opportunities have been lost.
+These claims require documentation, and often we enlist the help of an economist or a vocational expert to explain the future lost opportunities our client suffered as a result of a serious life changing injury.

-Self-employed folks face unique challenges in documenting lost income.
+Self-employed folks face their own unique challenges in documenting lost income.
 Self-employed clients often pour their heart and soul into making a business work, and build “good will” into the business.
 Sometimes, the lost income may be documented with the increased expense of having to contract out or hire additional help.
-In other cases, the lost income may be missed business opportunities.
+In other cases, the lost income may be missed future business opportunities.
 This is another area where experts may be called into to calculate the actual impact to our injured self-employed client.

 As with any claim for damages, there must be a direct connection between the lost income and the injury or disability.
 Defense attorneys and insurance adjusters commonly argue that the lost self-employment income claims are speculative, or occurred for other reasons, like normal business cycles or “market conditions.”

 If you have suffered an injury and have questions about documenting a lost income claim, contact us.
 We have helped many people with lost income claims as part of their personal injury case.